shff/word-count/README.md

 The technique was presented in this article: https://www.smashingmagazine.com/2013/10/challenging-css-best-practices-atomic-approach/

 The author of Tailwind has great arguments for it: https://adamwathan.me/css-utility-classes-and-separation-of-concerns/

+### Jest

+Jest is a test framework made by Facebook.

+It is a simple unit testing framework with some advanced functionality, like snapshots (but I haven't used those here).

+I chose to only test the algorithmic portion of the code, since testing Vue components would take more time than I had available.

 ### Zeit Now